adi868/Friend-Finder/README.md

 # Friend-Finder
-This full-stack site will take in results from users' surveys, then compare their answers with those from other users.
-The application will then display the name and picture of the user with the best overall friendship match!
+Welcome to Friend_Finder!
+Friend_Finder is a full-stack site that takes in results from users' surveys, scoring, storing, and comparing their answers with those from other users.
+By calculating the absolute difference, the application will then display the name and picture of the user with the best overall friendship match!

 ## Technologies
 * JavaScript